The Basics of Reallocations and Change Orders

 Change Orders

 A change order is a term used for an amendment to the original construction contract.
-It addresses any changes outside of the scope of the contract that arise during the construction process, whether they are changes in the scope of work, materials costs, or contract terms.
+It addresses any changes outside of the scope of the contract that arise during the construction process, whether they are changes to the scope of work, materials costs, or contract terms.

 Reallocations